 A Portrait of Juliette Recamier was made especially for Prince August of Prussia, her lover, by the artist Francois Gerard.

-The Post-revolution period dictated new fashion rules: no opulence, no silk, no discomfort!
+The Post-Revolution period dictated new fashion rules: no opulence, no silk, no discomfort!
 Importantly, the dress should be affordable for everyone.
 And that is why you see an exquisite lady in a plain cotton chemise dress.

-Before the Revolution chemise dresses were classed as homewear outfits.
+Before the French Revolution, chemise dresses were classed as homewear outfits.
 But during the Regency period young women danced in these dresses at balls, wearing lingerie underneath.
 Obviously, a chemise dress wasn’t suitable for European winters, and so cashmere capes added to the dress perfectly.
 Incidentally, cashmere was so expensive that brides often got these capes as their dowry.

 Russian painter Pavel Fedotov was a master of genre painting.
 His artworks look like a suddenly snapped photograph from the 19th century.
 The Aristocrat’s Breakfast depicts a ridiculous scene from the life of a young Russian man.
 Who has lost all of his fortune on card games.
 Nonetheless, he tries to conceal his misfortunes by surrounding himself with luxurious things.
 And a fancy homewear outfit in particular.